In this tutorial, we are going to discuss the Java Collection Framework and the key interfaces in it.

 The Queue Interface

 The Queue interface extends the Collection interface to provide an implementation of a queue.
-In a queue, elements can be removed only from the head.
+In a queue, we can remove the elements only from the head.

 The Map Interface

-The Map interface is a generic interface that provides a way to store key/value pairs.
+The Map interface is a generic interface that provides a way to store key-value pairs.
 A map is an object that maps keys to values.
-Keys are unique and are used to identify values.
+Keys are unique which identify the appropriate values.

 Some of the important methods of the Map interface: